AWS Virtualization

 • Add the Subscription to a Cloud Subscription Pool in Skillable Studio

-• Upload Virtual Hard Disk (VHDs) to AWS
+• Import the Virtual Machine or Virtual Hard Disk to AWS

-• Create an Amazon Machine Image (AMI) based on the VHDs that uploaded
+• Create an Amazon Machine Image (AMI) based on imported object

 • Create a VM Profile in Skillable Studio